ibm-cloud-docs/codeengine/learning-path.md

 **Want to customize your job?**

   - How much CPU and memory does your job need?
 See [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
   - Do you have commands and arguments to add to your job?
-See [Deploying your app with commands and arguments](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-cmd-args).
+See [Deploying your application with commands and arguments](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-cmd-args).
   - Does your job take advantage of configmaps or secrets?
 Find out how.
     - [Referencing secrets and configmaps with environment variables](/docs/codeengine?topic=codeengine-secretcm-reference).
     - [Referencing secrets and configmaps as mounted files](/docs/codeengine?topic=codeengine-secretcm-reference-mountedfiles).
-  - Want to integrate with other {{site.data.keyword.cloud_notm}} services?
-See [Integrating {{site.data.keyword.cloud_notm}} services with service binding](/docs/codeengine?topic=codeengine-service-binding).

 {{site.data.keyword.codeengineshort}} supports **Lithops** for running jobs.
 See [Running jobs with Lithops framework](/docs/codeengine?topic=codeengine-lithops).